sap-tutorials/Tutorials/tutorials/mlb-hxe-import-data-pa-social/mlb-hxe-import-data-pa-social.md

 sed --in-place 's/[[:space:]]\+$//' $OUTPUT_DIR/Social/Contact/demo_contact_id_conversion.txt
 ```

-It requires WGET & SED to be installed.
+It requires CURL (or WGET) & SED to be installed.

 It will also trim the trailing spaces from `demo_contact_id_conversion.txt` which will cause import errors if you don't.